 How can you express something you are passionate about?

 That was the main question with this project.
-This is our final project for our junior year.
-For the Explorations Project, all juniors students had to explore their own passions and improve upon a particular skill set that addresses the 21st Century Skills.
+This was our final project for our junior year.
+For the Explorations Project, all of the juniors had to explore their own passions and improve upon a particular skill set that addresses the 21st Century Skills.
 What I wanted to do for explorations was to learn how to use Source Filmmaker, otherwise known as SFM.
 SFM is a 3d video capture and editing software that runs everything that is on the Source engine.
-I’ve wanted to learn how to use SFM for a long time now, and that is what I did.
+I wanted to learn how to use SFM for a long time, and that was what I did.
 I wanted to start off small, and just make posters using SFM.
-I plan to use SFM again for the Zenith project (the final project for seniors), and I will be making an animation using SFM.
-For now, I settled with just getting into SFM and learning what it had to offer. such as the character models, the maps, the cameras, the lighting, the bone tools, and more.
+I went on to use SFM again for the Zenith project (the final project for seniors), and made an animated video.
+For this project, I settled with just getting into SFM and learning what it had to offer, such as the character models, the maps, the cameras, the lighting, the bone tools, and more.
 With what I learned, I addressed multiple 21st Century Skills, such as visual literacy, creativity, self-direction, and risk taking.

 Making an SFM Poster

 The process for making posters in SFM is not very easy.
 Depending on what you want your poster to look like, the difficulty of making it will vary.
 If you just want a single person on your screen with minimal lighting, it’s easier than if you want multiple characters in one shot with particle effects and multiple objects.
 I will describe in detail how to make a poster from start to finish.
 If you want an extremely simplified set of instructions, refer to my infographic that is further down the page.